changeworld/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Stan zlecenia

-12/18/2018 r.: Ogólnie dostępnych do pobrania
+12/18/2018: Ogólnie dostępnych do pobrania

 ### <a name="fixed-issues"></a>Rozwiązane problemy